apache/incubator-heron/website/content/docs/developers/compiling/compiling.md

 * `ubuntu` (Ubuntu 14.04)
 * `centos5` (CentOS 5)

-For example the following command will build all packages:
+For example, on Darwin, the following command will build all packages:

 ```bash
 $ bazel build --config=darwin heron/...